10 best work vans in Australia (2026 update)

 A white Fiat Ducato van parked in a warehouse.

-The Fiat Ducato is another excellent large van option.
-Offering up to 17m³ of cargo space, the Ducato excels when it comes to functionality and flexibility.
-The payload capacity of up to 2,144 kg makes it highly capable for most tasks.
+The Ducato excels when it comes to functionality and flexibility, and the payload capacity of up to 2,144 kg makes it highly capable for most tasks.
+A new vehicle also comes with a five-year / 200,000 km warranty and five years of roadside assistance.

 Source: Fiat Australia